-1. In attempting to determine the application in a way that can foster the delivery of sustainable development, the local planning authority has approached this decision in a positive way having regard to Development Plan policies and available guidance to try to secure high quality appropriate development.
-In this application whilst there has been a need to balance conflicting considerations, the local planning authority has also been unable to find an acceptable solution to the problems with the development so that the development can be said to improve the economic, social and environmental conditions of the area.
-This decision to REFUSE the proposed development is based on the following plans and reports: Location Plan (drawing number 14.273/PP01 RevB); Land Use and Access Parameter Plan (drawing number 14.273/PP02 RevH1); Green Infrastructure Parameter Plan (drawing number 14.273/PP03 RevG1); Building Heights Parameter Plan (drawing number 14.273/PP04 RevG1); Parcelisation Plan (drawing number 14.273/PP05 RevB); Strategic Landscape and Green Infrastructure Plan (drawing number 04627.00005.16.632.13); Country Park Phasing Plan (drawing number 04627.00005.16.306.15); Monks Lane Eastern Site Access (drawing number 172985/A/07.1); Monks Lane Western Junction Access (drawing number 172985/A/08); Illustrative Layout Plan (drawing number 171); Access Road Plan (drawing number 14.273/928); Combined Land Use and Access Parameter Plan (drawing number 14.273/PP02 RevI); Combined Green Infrastructure Parameter Plan (drawing number 14.273/PP03 RevH); Combined Building Heights Parameter Plan (drawing number 14.273/PP04 RevH); Combined Strategic Landscape and Green Infrastructure Plan (drawing number 04627.00005.16.633.14); Planning Statement (May 2020, Issue A); Affordable Housing Statement (May 2020, Issue A); Transport Assessment (March 2020); Fransport Assessment (March 2020), Environmental Statement (Non- Technical Summary, Vol. 1 - Main Report, Vol. 2 A3 Figures, Vol. 3a & 3b Appendices; March 2020); Design and Access Statement (February 2020, Issue 8); Energy and Sustainability Statement (December 2010, 2017, 012, 001b); Energy and Sustainability Statement (December 2019, 2017.013.001b); Draft S106 Agreement (6th May 2020, 2112295/AZT/SKA01); Response to Reasons for Refusal To Application 16/03309/OUTMAJ (May 2020); Draft Planning Conditions (May 2020, Issue A); Memorandum of Understanding (6th May 2020); Statement of Community Engagement (March 2018).
+2. In attempting to determine the application in a way that can foster the delivery of sustainable development, the local planning authority has approached this decision in a positive way having regard to Development Plan policies and available guidance to try to secure high quality appropriate development.
+In this application whilst there has been a need to balance conflicting considerations, the local planning authority has also been unable to find an acceptable solution to the problems with the development so that the development can be said to improve the economic, social and environmental conditions of the area. and reports: Location Plan (drawing number 14.273/PP01 RevB); Land Use and Access Parameter Plan (drawing number 14.273/PP02 RevH1); Green Infrastructure Parameter Plan (drawing number 14.273/PP03 RevG1); Building Heights Parameter Plan (drawing number 14.273/PP04 RevG1); Parcelisation Plan (drawing number 14.273/PP05 RevB); Strategic Landscape and Green Infrastructure Plan (drawing number 04627.00005.16.632.13); Country Park Phasing Plan (drawing number 04627.00005.16.306.15); Monks Lane Eastern Site Access (drawing number 172985/A/07.1); Monks Lane Western Junction Access (drawing number 172985/A/08); Illustrative Layout Plan (drawing number 14.273/P28); Combined Land Use and Access Parameter Plan (drawing number 14.273/PP02 RevI); Combined Green Infrastructure Parameter Plan (drawing number 14.273/PP03 RevI); Combined Building Heights Parameter Plan (drawing number 14.273/PP03 RevI); Combined Building Heights Parameter Plan (drawing number 14.273/PP04 RevI); Combined Strategic Landscape and Green Infrastructure Plan (drawing number 14.273/PP04 RevI); Planning Statement (May 2020, Issue A); Affordable Housing Statement (May 2020, Issue A); Transport Assessment (March 2020); Environmental Statement (Non- Technical Summary, Vol. 1 - Main Report, Vol. 2A 3 Figures, Vol. 3a &amp; 3b Appendices; March 2020); Design and Access Statement (February 2020, Issue 8); Energy and Sustainability Statement (December 2019, 2017.013.001b); Draft S106 Agreement (6th May 2020, 2112295/AZT/SKA01); Response to Reasons for Refusal To Application 16/03309/OUTMAJ (May 2020); Draft Planning Conditions (May 2020, Issue A); Memorandum of Understanding (6th May 2020); Statement of Community Engagement (March 2018).
 3. This application has been considered by West Berkshire Council, and REFUSED.
 Should the application be granted on appeal there will be a liability to pay Community Infrastructure Levy to West Berkshire Council on commencement of the development.
 This charge would be levied in accordance with the West Berkshire Council CIL Charging Schedule and Section 211 of the Planning Act 2008.